Automattic/wp-calypso/client/state/README.md

 ## Persistence
 When Calypso boots up it loads the last-known state out of persistent storage in the browser.
-If that state was saved from an old version of the reducer code it could be incompatible with the new state model.
+If that state were saved from an old version of the reducer code it could be incompatible with the new state model.
 Over the course of time we've developed multiple ways for enforcing that the browser storage contains data of a compatible shape before deserializing.